AdobeDocs/app-builder/src/pages/guides/index.md

 A headful application is a Single Page Application (SPA) with a full-fledged user interface (UI) served from the out-of-the-box Content Delivery Network.
 This type of application calls [Adobe Product APIs](/apis) directly from the client when applicable.
 When there is a strong need to orchestrate [Adobe Product API](/apis) calls with 3rd party API calls, or with Adobe Identity Management System for authentication purposes, you can deploy serverless actions and/or sequences using [Runtime](/apis/experienceplatform/runtime).

-## JAMStack: Anatomy of a Project Firefly App
+## JAMStack: Anatomy of a App Builder App

-Project Firefly apps that are Single Page Applications with a full-fledged UI should follow the [JAMStack Architecture](https://jamstack.org/).
+App Builder apps that are Single Page Applications with a full-fledged UI should follow the [JAMStack Architecture](https://jamstack.org/).

-The three main components of Project Firefly apps are:
+The three main components of App Builder apps are:

 - [Adobe Product APIs](/apis), exposed to external developers and consumers through Adobe I/O API Gateway.
 - [Javascript-based SDK](https://github.com/adobe/aio-sdk) and serverless actions, sequences, and APIs deployed to [Runtime](/apis/experienceplatform/runtime).